 Most commercially produced hams are formed from multiple pieces of meat – often from many different pigs – which are injected with a salt and phosphate solution to bulk them up and glue them together.
 Nitrites and colouring are also added for preservation and appearance, and there’s often extra flavouring to make up for the watered-down meat.
 The pieces are then mechanically tumbled together in a press to make them stick together into a solid mass.
 Not very appetizing when you know what goes into them!

-By contrast, our premium fresh country hams each come from a single back leg of one of our heritage pasture-raised organic hogs.
-The only processing we do is salting & smoking — nothing is injected, and no artificial preservatives, meat glue, or colourants are ever added.
+By contrast, our premium old-fashioned country hams each come from a single back leg of one of our heritage pasture-raised organic hogs.
+The only processing we do is brining & smoking — nothing is injected, and no artificial preservatives, meat glue, extra flavours, or colourants are ever added.

 The many ways of cooking a fresh ham